What do traders expect when they first start in the foreign exchange trading market?

 Some examples of tier 1 liquidity providers include: Deutsche Bank, Citibank, HSBC, Barclays, BNP Paribas, Citadel, Royal Bank of Scotland, Morgan Stanley and Goldman Sachs.

 The second tier of liquidity operates at the level of the interbank forex market.
-This tier functions as market makers to provide retail clients with currency pair pricing and most forex brokers operate in this space with services as full-fledged market makers.
+This tier functions as market makers to provide retail clients with currency pair pricing and most forex brokers operate in this space with services as fully-fledged market makers.

 Market makers are considered the intermediaries between retail investors and the tier 1 liquidity providers.
 Their role in the market greatly enhances liquidity, and increased liquidity leads to cheaper costs for traders, lower spreads and a larger volume of trades.

-Trading activity in the forex market works by speculating on the rise or fall of a currency pair to try and make a profit, which in this process can sometimes end in a loss.
+Trading activity in the foreign exchange market works by speculating on the rise or fall of a currency pair to try and make a profit, which in this process can sometimes end in a loss.
 There are also market participants who are participating in the market only for hedging purposes, i.e. they don't intend to achieve a profit.

 There are three different types of forex markets to trade in: